open-wa/wa-automate-docker/README.md

 3. Build and deploy the containers

     First of all, make sure you have docker and docker-compose installed.
 Then run the following command in the folder.

     ```bash
     > docker-compose up --build
+    ```

+## How to use this on your own app

+It's very simple to use this efficient docker setup on your own custom app made with [@open-wa/wa-automate-nodejs](https://github.com/open-wa/wa-automate-nodejs).

+1. Copy [Dockerfile](https://github.com/open-wa/wa-automate-docker/blob/master/Dockerfile) and [docker-compose.yaml](https://github.com/open-wa/wa-automate-docker/blob/master/docker-compose.yaml) into the top level of your project folder (next to package.json).
+2. Uncomment line 12 in [Dockerfile](https://github.com/open-wa/wa-automate-docker/blob/master/Dockerfile) to install the required dependencies for your app.

+3.
+    Wehn you're ready, run:

+    ```bash
+    > docker-compose up --build